Quality control measures for food safety [webinar recap]

 Defining the cost of quality

-The webinar started off with a discussion of what “the cost of quality” really means.
+The webinar starts off with a discussion of what “the cost of quality” really means.
 As Jill pointed out, poor quality standards come with a variety of both tangible and intangible costs, including:

 Common weak points in supply chain quality control